 With committee approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW-Madison Special student.
-Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
 Typically committee members will choose to cap the number of coursework taken as a University Special student at a lower level, but this is a committee decision to be made on a case-by-case basis.